 Start your day out at Arches National Park by stopping by the modernized visitor center and watching the video available.
 Then grab a map and plan your day.
 Don’t forget to fill your water bottles here.

 We bring our 7 gallon fresh water jug to refill any time we’ve visited Arches, as they have a freshwater fill station for everyone.
-That way we have water with you in your vehicle as you drive around the park and you can use it to refill your drinking water bottles.
+That way we have water with you in your vehicle as you drive around the park avenue and you can use it to refill your drinking water bottles.

 The drive could last 30 minutes or a few hours depending on how often you stop and if you plan to do any hiking.

 Do you only have one day to spend visiting Arches National Park?
 Then here’s what I’d recommend doing to make the most of it.

 Start at the Visitor Center and talk to the ranger about what to look for at the park.
-Then plan to drive to the back of the park where you can find parking at the Devil’s Garden parking lot.
+Then plan to drive to the back of the park where you can find parking at the Devil’s Garden area parking lot.

 Take the 0.75 mile hike out to Landscape Arch and then head back where you’ll find vault toilets and a fresh water fill station at the parking lot.
 Tony took our oldest kiddo past Landscape Arch and hiked a bit longer, so the girls and I hiked back and had our lunch near the water fill station while we waited.

-When you’re done with your hike at Devil’s Garden, drive south on the main road and stop by Sand Dune Arch for a quick hike and a chance to cool off in the shade of this hidden arch in a huge sandbox!
+When you’re done with your hike at Devils Garden campground, drive south on the main road and stop by Sand Dune Arch for a quick hike and a chance to cool off in the shade of this hidden arch in a huge sandbox!